-TEXTBOOKS, LIBRARY BOOKS & SCHOOL MATERIALS
+COMPUTERS, TEXTBOOKS, LIBRARY BOOKS & SCHOOL MATERIALS

-Students will receive Textbooks and materials required for instruction.
-These textbooks and materials become the responsibility of the student and will be returned to the library at the end of the school year.
-Parents will be responsible for replacing a lost, damaged, or stolen books.
+Students will receive computers, textbooks and other materials required for instruction.
+These items and materials become the responsibility of the student and will be returned to the school at the end of the school year.
+Parents will be responsible for replacing a lost, damaged, or stolen textbook or computer.